janfeddersen-wq/DiagramMagic/README.md

    Change the colors to be more professional
    ```

+### Using the Voice Assistant

+Press **Ctrl+K** (or **Cmd+K** on Mac) to activate the voice assistant:

+**Example Voice Commands:**
+- "What projects do we have?"
+- "Create a project named MyApp"
+- "Select project MyApp"
+- "Create a flowchart for user login"
+- "List all diagrams"
+- "Switch to diagram UserFlow"
+- "Create a mindmap for marketing strategy"
+- "Goodbye chat" (to close voice assistant)

+**Voice Assistant Features:**
+- Complete hands-free navigation
+- Project and diagram management
+- Direct diagram generation
+- Natural language understanding
+- Automatic UI synchronization

 ### Image to Diagram Conversion

 1. **Upload Method**: Click the attachment icon and select an image